- Faculty Library Cards

 - FAQ about intellectual property and copyright for faculty

 UAS faculty members receive an extended loan period of 120 days (1 semester) for Egan Library books.
 Items may be borrowed from any library in the Joint Library Consortium (alternate checkout periods may apply) and may be returned to any participating library regardless of where the item was borrowed.
-UAS Faculty can have their Whalecard set up as their library card (requires latest version with scanable barcode/uaid# on back, replacement Whalecards are $10 at Student Accounts).
+UAS Faculty can have their Whalecard set up as their library card (requires latest version with scan-able barcode/UA ID# on back, replacement Whalecards are $10 at Student Accounts).
 Faculty must have a current library account in good standing to offer Course Reserves for materials.
-Faculty borrowing privileges may also be extended to visiting faculty from other UA campuses (ie UAF SFOS @ Lena Point) and to US Forest Service staff or ACRC cooperating partners (U.S. Fish and Wildlife Service, the U.S. Forest Service Pacific Northwest Research Station, the U.S. Forest Service Alaska Region) with valid school/government issued ID.
+Faculty borrowing privileges may also be extended to visiting faculty from other UA campuses (ie UAF SFOS @ Lena Point) and to staff from ACRC cooperating partner agencies (U.S. Fish and Wildlife Service, U.S. Forest Service Pacific Northwest Research Station, the U.S. Forest Service Alaska Region) with valid school/government issued ID.

 Each academic department has a librarian liaison.
 Please contact your liaison librarian for help with any services found on this page and more information about what we can do for you!

 Please visit our Information Literacy Instruction webpage for more detailed information.

 Do you need help with your research?
 Librarians are available to assist you!
 Simply phone 907-796-6502 or 877-796-6502, email firstname.lastname@example.org, or use the chat feature on the library’s homepage.
 You can find the contact information for reference services and librarians here: http://www.uas.alaska.edu/library/staff.html Librarians look forward to working with you and welcome your questions.